aionnetwork/aion-docs/kernel/api/_index.en.md

 - `modAionBase.jar`
 - `modAionApi-[version].jar`

 The modAionBase.jar contains the classes in [modAionBase](https://github.com/aionnetwork/aion/tree/master/modAionBase).
-The jar can be found in the **mod** folder delivered with every [kernel release](https://github.com/aionnetwork/aion/releases), or it can be compiled from the sources available online inside the module.
+The `jar` file can be found in the `mod` folder delivered with every [kernel release](https://github.com/aionnetwork/aion/releases), or it can be compiled from the sources available online inside the module.

-The latest release for **modAionApi-[version].jar** is available online in the [aion_api](https://github.com/aionnetwork/aion_api/releases) project.
+The latest release for `modAionApi-[version].jar` is available online in the [`aion_api`](https://github.com/aionnetwork/aion_api/releases) project.
 Alternatively, the file can be created by compiling the source files.

 ## Use

-To use the Java API in an application, first, the **IAionAPI** object must be initialized.
+To use the Java API in an application, first, the `IAionAPI` object must be initialized.
 Then a connection must be established to a kernel, as shown below:

 ```json
 {